Korean nobility: Silla

 In Silla, the nobility was categorized by the Bone rank system.

 Royal families split into two classes: sacred bone, which meant eligibility for the royal succession, and true bone, until the former was extinguished.

 Non-royal nobles split into three classes: the 6th head rank, the 5th head rank and the 4th head rank; the 6th being the highest.

 Goryeo

-At the time of Goryeo, Korean nobility was divided into 6 classes.
+Servants that were not royals would be given titles and land that had the words gaeguk (Korean: 개국; Hanja: 開國).
+This word meant founding of a state, but this was a system transferred from China during the Later Three Kingdoms Period, and by that time the feudal system related to the distribution of land as separate fiefs as implied in the word gaeguk had mainly faded.
+In Goryeo, this feudal system remained in place until 1436.
+These titles had a two character prefix that represented the land that the recipient was affiliated to/was from - land that would be distributed to them in the system called sigeup (Korean: 식읍; Hanja: 食邑).